 During your examination and cleaning, your dentist will visually inspect your teeth, oral tissues like gums and tongue to ensure there are no obvious abnormalities or problems.
 The examination is your time to address any questions or concerns you have about your smile.
 Your dentist may perform short procedures like dental fillings during your appointment if necessary, but will probably schedule a separate appointment for more in-depth procedures.
 A dental hygienist will use hands-on methods and specialized tools to clean each tooth and remove any plaque or tartar.
 The hygienist will make special appointments to clean under the gums to prevent gum disease.

-For more information on dental examinations and cleanings, please contact Dr. Richard Herman in St. Peters, MO.
-Call (636) 447-6060 to schedule your appointment with Dr. Herman today!
+For more information on dental examinations and cleanings, please contact Dr. Melissa Smith in St. Peters, MO.
+Call (636) 447-6060 to schedule your appointment with Dr. Smith today!

 Having Cavities Treated with Tooth-Colored Fillings